DiwenLu/GoodreadsRecSys/README.md

   - *Cold-start*: using the [supplementary book data](https://sites.google.com/eng.ucsd.edu/ucsdbookgraph/books?authuser=0), build a model that can map observable data to the learned latent factor representation for items.
 To evaluate its accuracy, simulate a cold-start scenario by holding out a subset of items during training (of the recommender model), and compare its performance to a full collaborative filter model.
   - *Exploration*: use the learned representation to develop a visualization of the items and users, e.g., using T-SNE or UMAP.
 The visualization should somehow integrate additional information (features, metadata, or genre tags) to illustrate how items are distributed in the learned space.

-You are welcome to propose your own extension ideas, but they must be submitted in writing and approved by the course staff (Brian, Jack, or Junge) by 2020-05-01 at the latest.
-If you want to propose an extension, please get in contact as soon as possible so that we have sufficient time to consider and approve the idea.

 # What to turn in